 Juice and zest (outer orange skin) of one orange

 Zest (outer yellow skin) of one lemon

-1 cup (100 grams) hazelnuts, walnuts, pecans, or almonds, chopped
+1 cup (100 grams) almonds, walnuts, pecans, or hazelnuts, coarsely chopped

 2 cups (260 grams) all-purpose flour

-1 teaspoon baking powder
+1 teaspoon (4 grams) baking powder

-1/4 teaspoon salt
+1/2 teaspoon (2 grams) salt

-In the bowl of your electric mixer, or with a hand mixer, beat the butter and sugars until light and fluffy.
+In the bowl of your electric mixer, or with a hand mixer, beat the butter until creamy.
+Add the sugar and beat until light and fluffy.
 Add the eggs, one at a time, beating well after each addition.
-Scrape down the sides of the bowl as needed.
-Add the brandy, juice and zest of the orange, and zest of the lemon.
-Then fold in the ground almonds, chopped nuts, and all the dried and candied fruits.
-In a separate bowl, whisk together the flour, salt, and baking powder and fold this into the cake batter.
+Scrape down the sides and bottom of your bowl as needed.
+Add the alcohol, orange juice, orange zest and lemon zest.
+Then beat or fold in the chopped nuts and all the dried and candied fruits.
+Then beat or fold in the flour mixture.

-Serves about 14 to 16 people.
+Serves about 16 people.

 Bakers tend to have a list of 'must haves' they want to bake for Christmas.
 For me, I always like to make this Fruit Cake.
 I just love the combination of nuts and dried and candied fruits with barely enough cake batter to hold it all together.
 If you have ever made a British Fruit Cake you know that what really sets this cake apart is how we repeatedly 'feed' (brush) the cake with alcohol over several weeks.
 This gives the Fruit Cake a subtle alcohol flavor and a moist texture, plus it also acts as a preservative so the cake can be stored for ages and ages.
 Of course, the step of repeatedly brushing the cake with alcohol means we have to make it well in advance of Christmas.
 But is that so bad?
 With all the hustle and bustle of the Christmas season, doing our baking several weeks in advance can only be a good thing.